gvwilson/sensibleadventures/misc/bear-02.md

 child pulling up handfuls of grass.  *Left!
 Left!* Noxy mind-shouted, desperately hoping the young cloud she was riding wouldn't panic.

-Cloak hesitated. *Left!* Noxy ordered.
+Charger hesitated. *Left!* Noxy ordered.

 As the cloud finally obeyed, Noxy heard a mighty *crack!*.
 She hoped it was just an apple tree being snapped in two---she had seen farmers'